shalinitiwarindia/shalinitiwarindia/README.md

 # Hello, I'm Shalini Tiwari. 👋

-I'm a full-stack developer passionate about building web applications and learning new technologies.
+I'm a Frontend developer passionate about building web applications and learning new technologies.

 ## 🚀 Skills